gigaohm/stream-alert-bot/README.md

 - Set a polling interval
 - On the Streamers list, follow the provided examples and add the streamers you want to check.
 - When you are done, run `./twitch_alert_bot path_to_settings_file`
+  - If you want to see the application in debug mode, provide the `--debug` flag.
+  - For more information, add the `-h|--help` flag.

 ## Project Environments